AKuederle/AKuederle.github.io/quicktips/_posts/06-04-2015-STOP-USING-loadtxt.md

 comments: True
 ---

-If you are using Python for data analysis you are using numpy is some way and you are probably using the numpy "loadtxt" function, too.
+If you are using Python for data analysis you are using numpy in some way and you are probably using the numpy "loadtxt" function as well.

 STOP DOINIG IT!!!